-Premiums are due by the first day of classes each semester and term.
-If you don't pay premiums by the last day to add/drop classes, holds will be placed on your financial account.
+Premiums are due by the first day of the month.
+If you don't pay premiums by the first day of the month, holds can be placed on your financial account.

 If you qualify to change enrollment midyear (see page 12), the premium (or additional premium, if necessary) will be due immediately when you enroll for the semester or term the enrollment change becomes effective.